 Email Your Network on a Regular Basis

-Once a quarter Jason sends an email filled with business advice to all former clients and prospective clients, anyone he’s talked to about possibly doing business with him.
+Once every quarter, Jason sends an email filled with business advice to all former clients and prospective clients, and anyone he’s talked to about possibly doing business with him.

 - They keep Jason in people’s minds.

 - They showcase his writing ability.

 How to Start Your Career as a Freelance Writer

 - Join your local Chamber of Commerce.
 They have education sessions all the time.
 That’s what the local Chamber of Commerce is for.

 - Do a presentation on the importance of good writing in business.

 It’s important that you put together a good presentation that includes: